Filecoin Foundation for the Decentralized Web

 Based on funded projects and stated priorities:

-• Strong alignment with decentralized technology applications
+• Strong alignment with decentralised technology applications

 • Focus on preservation of culturally or historically significant information